Class JDFiles

 (java.lang.String rootJDOutDirName)

-This method reads in the HTML files that JavaDoc generates for it's code documentation system, and returns the ones that are mapped to '.java' files.
-Classes in this Java-HTML package such as HTMLNode and FileNode make working witg HTML output, and file-system directory trees very easy.
+This method reads in the HTML files that JavaDoc generates for it's code documentation system, and returns the ones that are mapped to '.java' Class-Files / Type-Files.

-NOTE: This method accepts a directory name from the local file system.
-This must be the name of the directory to which the last call to javadoc left it's output HTML files
+This method accepts a directory name from the local File-System.
+This parameter's value must be the name of the directory to which the last call to javadoc left it's output HTML files

 Parameters: